 - JS HTTP/2 Push – OFF is safest, doesn’t make much difference for most sites.

 - CSS/JS Cache TTL – default is safe.
 Use shorter when you’re making many development changes.
+Or longer if you no longer change site design.

 - Inline CSS Minify – OFF.
 Doesn’t make much difference.